psychemedia/eurydice-resources/resources/eurydice-news-reports.md

 THE EURYDICE DISASTER.

-Late on Friday night a storm set in, and the Rinaldo and the lumps, which were moored near the wreck of the Eurydice, had to slip their cables and make for port, in tow of the Griuder.
+Late on Friday night a storm set in, and the Rinaldo and the Rinaldo and the lumps, which were moored near the wreck of the Eurydice, had to slip their cables and make for port, in tow of the Griuder.
 The iron toggles wnich the divers succeeded in dropping into the ports will have to be removed, and their places supplied by wooden toggles of greater bearing area, as the former have been found to bend and come cut under the strain of thirteen tons.
 The Rinaldo was taken back to her moorings on the following day, and the mauly was out at the wreck on Sunday, when two additional toggles were put into position.
 Shortly after mid-day two coastguardsmen who were on duty at St. Lawrence observed a body floating about three miles out to sea.
 They at once launched a boat, and succeeded in bringing the body in tow to Ventnor, where it was found to be that of a marine, evidently from the wreck of the Eurydice.
 Tne features were beyond identification, but it was found that the body is George Falconer.
 The body was landed that of on the Isle of Wight, and the Coroner, considering an inquest unnecessary, gave an order for the burial which took place on Tuesday afternoon.
 The body was interred in Ventnor Cemetery with military honours and a large number of the townspeople attended.
 The Government tugs and divers resumed operations on Monday, but the boisterous weather prevented much progress being made.
 On Tuesday morning, however, they again proceeded out of harbour to the wreck.
 As many as a dozen or 16 toggles will be used if they can be successfully introduced into the ports , the hawsers still remain rouud the Eurydice, with buoys to pick them up.
 The Pearl was finished for service on Monday, and can be brought into requisition on whatever day it is thought advisable.
 A telegraphic statement of the exact rise and fall of the tide is daily sent from the wreck to the dockyard authorities, so that they may know when the tide is likely to serve, and they are putting their plans into execution with as much dispatch as is practicable, considering the difficulties which have to be encountered, aud the unfavourable turn of the weather.
 These difficulties are increasing every day, the wreck having within the last week or ten days sunk further in the mud by several feet.

 On Tuesday morning, about 11 o'clock, John Gawn, a fisherman of Portsmouth, while near the Warner light, picked up the body of a seaman belonging to the Eurydice.
 Just before that time George Comer, a fisherman, of Gosport, had picked up another body near the same spot.
 Both bodies were towed into harbour and were taken to the Gosport Coastguard station, to which place a handcart and coffins were conveyed from Haslar Hospital, and the bodies were placed in them and taken to the dead-house at that place.
 One of the bodies was that of a young man whose name is supposed to be William Hendy.
 Both bodies are in a very advanced stage of decomposition.

 The Duke aud Duchess of Edinburgh have forwarded to the Lord Mayor a donation of £ 100 towards the support of the widows, orphans, and dependant relatives of the men who lost their lives in the Eurydice.

-Mr. E. J. Physick, sculptor, has been commissioned to execute the monument m memory of Lieut.
+Mr. E. J. Physick, sculptor, has been commissioned to execute the monument in memory of Lieut.
 Frank Tabor, R.N., who was picked up in an exhausted condition, and expired shortly after the sinking of H M.S.
 Eurydice.
 The memorial will be erected over the grave in Cheam churchyard, Surrey, and the design prepared by Mr Physick is singularly appropriate as a memento of the sad circumstances which caused its erection.

 ---